Edd-Cole/tech-test-practice/README.md

 ## SECTION 2.
 CLASSES:

+This section is to give you a bit more of an understanding around OOP.
+You may not have dealt a lot with classes so this is designed to help you improve your skills with it.
+A lot of critical technologies use OOP principles including, C++, C# and Java.

+Getting a bit familiar with it now will save you a lot of hassle if it ever comes up in a tech test.

 ---
 ## 7. Create a Stack Class
 I'm sure you remember this one from fundamentals... but if you don't, here's your chance to get to recreate it all from scratch!